migmorales22/Macs-Pruning-and-Ping/README.md

 # Macs-Pruning-and-Ping

-This script automates the process of connecting to two Huawei devices.
-Firstly, it prompts the user to provide the IP address and interface of the source device.
-Then, it establishes an SSH connection to the device and retrieves the MAC addresses associated with the specified interface.
-The script filters out the MAC addresses with the correct format of XXXX-XXXX-XXXX and eliminates duplicates, saving them in a set for further use.

-Afterward, the script prompts the user to provide the IP address of the destination device.
-It connects to this device via SSH and retrieves the dynamic ARP entries that correspond to the previously extracted MAC addresses.
-The script then extracts the IP addresses and VRF for each MAC address and saves the corresponding ping commands to a file named 'pings.txt'.
-To prevent duplication, the script checks the file for existing ping commands before adding new ones.
+This script retrieves the MAC addresses from one Huawei device connected to a specific interface and uses them to retrieve the IP addresses and VPN instances from another Huawei device.
+It then saves the ping commands for each IP address and VPN instance to a file.
+The script uses Netmiko to establish SSH connections with the Huawei devices and executes specific commands to retrieve the necessary information.
+Users need to provide the device IP addresses, credentials, and interface information as inputs to the script.

 **Note:** Here's an example of how the script would look when running it in the terminal: